 About Instant Pot Poached Eggs

-Have you ever tried making poached eggs in an instant pot?
+Have you ever tried making poached eggs in an instant pot (electric pressure cooker)?
 If not, you are seriously missing out.
 I have done so much cooking, but one thing that always intimidated me was poaching eggs to perfection.

 I have tried several methods, including adding vinegar to the water, making a tornado vortex (swirl) in the water, using a strainer to drain out the excess egg white, and whatnot.